 Planning a successful beer trivia night involves focusing on three key areas:

 Schedule your trivia nights on Tuesday through Thursday with start times between 7-9 PM.
-These midweek slots can increase foot traffic by 30-50% during typically slower periods [1][2][3].
-Aim for a 90-minute event - long enough to keep guests entertained but short enough for staff to handle the extra orders efficiently [1][2].
+These midweek slots can help boost foot traffic during typically slower periods.
+Aim for a 90-minute event - long enough to keep guests entertained but short enough for staff to handle the extra orders efficiently.

 Room Layout and Equipment

 The right setup can make or break the experience.
-Use U-shaped seating or grouped table clusters to encourage teamwork while ensuring everyone has a clear view of the presentation area [4].
-Keep 36 inches between tables to balance team interaction with smooth service flow.
+Use U-shaped seating or grouped table clusters to encourage teamwork while ensuring everyone has a clear view of the presentation area.
+Leave enough space between tables to balance team interaction with smooth service flow.

 Marketing Your Event

 Promoting your trivia night effectively means using multiple channels.
-Try running Facebook event ads with a $5 daily budget, which can reach around 2,500 local users [7].
-Inside your venue, use table tents with QR codes for registration - these have shown an impressive 68% conversion rate [1].
+Try running small-budget social media ads targeted to your local area.
+Inside your venue, use table tents with QR codes for registration and reminders.

 To sweeten the deal, consider these incentives:

 Highlight special perks like barrel-aged tastings in your promotions.
-On social media, keep posts under 155 characters and include a clear call-to-action to maximize engagement - some businesses have tripled their response rates this way [7][5].
+On social media, keep posts short and include a clear call-to-action to maximize engagement.

 Creating Beer Trivia Questions